-A new Web Content Management system has been selected and is in the process of implementation.
-The scope includes fit-gap analysis, requirements refinement, defining information architecture (content classification), and system configuration with appropriate modules plug in/development to enable the reconstruction of the public website including search engine optimization.
-The refresh and functional aspect of the public website is an ongoing effort to keep up with evolving technology and public demand.
+In FY 2017, a new open source Web Content Management system was selected for the county's website.
+The scope included fit-gap analysis, requirements refinement, defining information architecture (content classification), and system configuration with appropriate modules plug in/development to enable the reconstruction of the public website including search engine optimization.